 Gail Carr Williams is Assistant Director of Community, Government and Neighborhood Relations in the Division of Public Affairs at Vanderbilt University.
 She is responsible for building community relationships on behalf of the university.
 Prior to her work with Vanderbilt, Gail had similar responsibilities at The Ohio State University in Columbus, Ohio.
 Other career experiences have been as a Human Resources Employee Relations Specialist with emphasis on conflict resolution and mediation.
 Gail also practiced law in Oakland County, Michigan for ten years before relocating to Columbus.

 Gail received her undergraduate degree from The University of Michigan in 1979 and her Juris Doctor from the University of Detroit School of Law in December of 1982.

-Gail is a member of the following public service and community boards: Metropolitan Transit Authority; OUR KIDS CENTER; University School of Nashville, The Arc (The Association of Retarded Citizens) of Davidson County, The Ladies’ Hermitage Association, Community IMPACT!
+Gail is a member of the following public service and community boards: Metropolitan Transit Authority; OUR KIDS CENTER; University School of Nashville, The Arc of Davidson County, The Ladies’ Hermitage Association, Community IMPACT!
 Nashville and the Board of Professional Responsibility of the Supreme Court of Tennessee.

 Gail and her husband David reside in Nashville and have two children.

 Gail Carr Williams works with senior Ingram Scholars as they engage in local business or nonprofit board internships.